 I wouldn’t want to make any predictions on the future nature of an industry, but there are many ongoing biotechnology projects specifically looking for the next idea that will revolutionise healthcare, well before Covid hit.
 For now, there’s certainly a feeling in the private [markets] industry that biotech will never be the same again: never before in human history has a vaccine been this close to being developed this quickly, and that takes a huge amount of resourcefulness and agility.

-Read more about the ethical and financial challenges faced by investors in biotechnology here: Private markets: Healthcare funds point to the future
+Read more about the ethical and financial challenges faced by investors in biotechnology here: Private markets: Biotech and healthcare funds point to the future

 © 2021 funds europe